Qumulo/docs/_includes/content-reuse/cnq-guide/deployment-agnostic-preamble-prerequisites-provisioner.md

 {% if page.deployment == "cfn" %}{% capture dontDelete %}Don't delete the {{site.cnqShort}} Provisioner's EC2 instance.
 It is necessary for EC2 updates.{% endcapture %}{% include important.html content=dontDelete %}{% endif %}

-The Provisioner stores all necessary state information in the AWS Parameter Store and shuts down automatically when it completes its tasks.
+The Provisioner stores all necessary state information {{site.cnq.paramStore}} and shuts down automatically when it completes its tasks.